Armand-Morin/Armand-Morin/README.md

 ### Hi there 👋, my name is Armand
 ![Profile views](https://gpvc.arturio.dev/Armand-Morin)
 #### I am student French in CS at CentraleSupelec
-![I am student French in CS at CentraleSupelec]

 I made this projects just for work and fun also